Sclerotherapy (Leg Vein Removal)

 What is Sclerotherapy?

-Sclerotherapy is a minimally invasive medical procedure used to treat varicose and spider veins, typically found on the legs.
+Sclerotherapy is a minimally invasive medical procedure that treats varicose and spider veins, typically found on the legs.
 Many of us develop unsightly veins on our legs.
 Skin & Laser Surgery Center of New England offer both laser and sclerotherapy for leg vein removal.
-We carry many lasers that can be used to treat leg veins, but Dr. Khatri prefers to use Sclerotherapy first, as it is most effective.
+We carry many lasers that can treat leg veins, but Dr. Khatri prefers to use sclerotherapy first, as it is most effective.